lostatc/acid-store/README.md

 ## Benchmarks

-The following results show read and write speeds for an in-memory repository.
+The following results show read and write speeds for an in-memory repository with various configurations.
 An in-memory repository is used to make benchmark results more consistent between runs and between machines.
 You can run the benchmarks yourself by running `cargo bench --all-features`.

 ### Specs